gazab/create-markdown-table/README.md

 **(Required)** Path to the JSON/YAML file to convert to a Markdown table

 #### `columns`
-JSON formatted list of columns and their order you want the table to include
+JSON formatted list of columns and their order you want the table to include.
+Default: All properties of the first object in the input file.

 #### `capitalize`
 Capitalize the first letter of each column name in the header.
 Default: `true`.